-Are you retired, or thinking about retirement, and wondering if you need Medicare Supplement insurance?
+Are you retired, or thinking about retirement, and wondering if you need a Medicare Supplement insurance plan?
 The answer involves a look at your personal circumstances and a little educated guesswork into the future.
 It might seem scary, trying to figure out what kind of Medicare and related insurance you need when you retire – but you can generally make a plan based on your past and present health-care needs and costs, and your budget.

 - You’re eligible for Medicare but you’re not yet retired, and